Papatipu Rūnanga - Te Rūnanga o Ngāi Tahu

 Papatipu Rūnanga

 A Ngāi Tahu individual stands within their whānau.
-That whānau lives within a clan, or groups of whānau known as a hapū.
+That whānau lives within a hapū.
+Collectively, in its simplest form, the various hapū come together and unite as an iwi.

-Those people that live and participate within the rūnanga community take on the responsibility of keeping the home fires burning.
-They are part of the continuum that is Ngāi Tahu, they maintain the marae, greet and look after the visitors, bury the dead, help to raise the next generations and keep alive the traditions and stories of their culture.
+In the case of Ngāi Tahu, 18 Papatipu Rūnanga are spread throughout Te Waipounamu.
+They exist to uphold the mana of their people over the land, the sea and the natural resources.
+The people that live and participate within the 18 rūnanga communities, take on the responsibility of keeping the home fires burning.
+They maintain their marae, greet and look after the visitors, bury the dead, help to raise the next generations and keep alive the traditions and stories of their hapū.

 No rūnanga is the same, each has opportunities and challenges shaped by the land, the environment, the towns and cities and the people that make the region home.
 The rūnanga is the face of Ngāi Tahu at regional level, wanting better education for their children, safer communities and less pollution at the beach.